 In terms of other attractions that will be closed during February, check the Walt Disney World Refurbishment Schedule.
-Just a heads up: that might be a bit deceptive in terms of actual construction work.
-In the lead up to the 50th Anniversary in October 2021, you can expect a range of enhancement projects throughout Walt Disney World.
+Just a heads up: that might be a bit deceptive in terms of actual construction work, especially in Epcot.

-Also at EPCOT is the project that will have the most noticeable impact on the guest experience–the massive reimagining of the center of EPCOT, which will eliminate Future World and replace it with 3 new neighborhoods.
+The massive reimagining of the center of EPCOT, which will eliminate Future World and replace it with 3 new neighborhoods, has a huge impact on the guest experience.
 This project has already kicked into high gear, and will continue through at least 2022.

-This unprecedented overhaul has led us to address the question Should You Visit EPCOT in 2021? in a dedicated post.
-We’d encourage you to read that, but the answer for February 2021 is yes.
+This unprecedented overhaul has led us to address the question Should You Visit EPCOT? in a dedicated post.
+We’d encourage you to read that, but the answer for most visitors is yes.
 In fact, we recommend spending a lot of time at EPCOT for Festival of the Arts.
 Just be aware that there’s significant construction in the middle of Future World.

 Other work around Walt Disney World won’t be visually noticeable.
 This includes ongoing construction on TRON Lightcycle Run roller coaster at Magic Kingdom, but that’s an expansion to the park that is not in the normal guest areas.
 Some minor projects will be visible in the other parks, but EPCOT is the major one at this point.